Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 g.Pull = GPIO_NOPULL; // 无上下拉

 Four lines of code, four fields, each corresponding to the content we analyzed in detail earlier.
-Read together, they mean: please configure PC13 as push-pull output mode, without internal pull-up or pull-down resistors, at an output speed of 2MHz.
+Read together, they mean: please configure PC13 as push-pull output mode, no internal pull-up/pull-down resistors, output speed 2MHz.

-There is a detail worth noting here: in our GPIO template class, Pin is passed in as a template parameter rather than a function parameter.
+Here is a detail worth noting: in our GPIO template class, Pin is passed via a template parameter, not a function parameter.
 This means the value of Pin is already determined at compile time:

 template <GpioPort PORT, uint16_t PIN> class GPIO {